Antibiotic resistance: The threat is growing and the research is too slow | DW | 21.01.2020

 Fortunately, some companies are expanding their efforts.
 Though relying only on them also carries risks.

-"Antibiotics continue to be indispensable for human health," Jayasree K. Iyer, Director of the Access to Medicine Foundation told DW.
-"We need new antibiotics and vaccines.
-And we need them as soon as possible."
+"Antibiotics are still a main stay in human health," Jayasree K. Iyer, Director of the Access to Medicine Foundation told DW.
+"We need antibiotics, and we need vaccines, and we need them as fast as possible."

 According to the AMRB 2020 report, the major pharmaceutical companies that are still developing novel antibiotics are GSK, Pfizer, Shionogi, Otsuka and Merck&Co.